- mometasone furoate

 Propylene glycol may cause skin irritation.

-During pregnancy and lactation treatment with Mometasone Furoate should be performed only on the physician's order.
+During pregnancy treatment with Mometasone Furoate should be performed only on the physician's order.
 Then however, the application on large body surface areas or over a prolonged period should be avoided.
 There is inadequate evidence of safety in human pregnancy.
-Topical administration of corticosteroids to pregnant animals can cause abnormalities of fetal development including cleft palate and intra-uterine growth retardation.
-There are no adequate and well-controlled studies with Mometasone Furoate in pregnant women and therefore the risk of such effects to the human fetus is unknown.
-However as with all topically applied glucocorticoids, the possibility that fetal growth may be affected by glucocorticoid passage through the placental barrier should be considered.
-There may therefore be a very small risk of such effects in the human fetus.
-Like other topically applied glucocorticoids, Mometasone Furoate should be used in pregnant women only if the potential benefit justifies the potential risk to the mother or the fetus.
+Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development including cleft palate and intra-uterine growth retardation.
+There are no adequate and well-controlled studies with Mometasone Furoate in pregnant women and therefore the risk of such effects to the human foetus is unknown.
+However as with all topically applied glucocorticoids, the possibility that foetal growth may be affected by glucocorticoid passage through the placental barrier should be considered.
+There may therefore be a very small risk of such effects in the human foetus.
+Like other topically applied glucocorticoids, Mometasone Furoate should be used in pregnant women only if the potential benefit justifies the potential risk to the mother or the foetus.

 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in breast milk.
 Mometasone Furoate 1mg/g Cream should be administered to nursing mothers only after careful consideration of the benefit/risk relationship.
 If treatment with higher doses or long term application is indicated, breast feeding should be discontinued.

 Table 1: Treatment-related adverse reactions reported with Mometasone Furoate by body system and frequency